 In real-time rendering, all you see, while creating, is exactly how it looks like after rendering.
-Your workflow has no interruptions because immediate feedback is delivered in a few seconds per frame.
+Your workflow has no interruptions, because immediate feedback are delivered in a few seconds per frame.

 While searching for the best contrast, it’s really useful to have a fast result to understand if you are on the right path or if you need to adjust something.

-Here we have selected 7 U-RENDER features for you that will help you create amazing contrasts for your scenes.
+Here we have selected 7 real-time features for you that will help you create amazing contrasts for your scenes.

 - Structural contrast: different depths in your scene.